kingnebby/my-career-to-highschoolers/PITCHME.md

 > Software Engineer

 Note:
-* Introduce yourself
+* Hello world!
+* Software Engineering, Programming, Coding, it's all the same idea.
-* What does a software engineer do?
+* *What does a software engineer do?*

 +++